shadabshaukat/oci_streaming_sensor_data/README.md

 The script will continuously generate sensor data and publish it to the OCI Stream.

-# Sensor Data Streaming from OCI - Consumer
+# Sensor Data Streaming from OCI - Consumer --> Print to Screen

 This script continuously reads sensor data messages from the Oracle Cloud Infrastructure (OCI) Streaming service and is the consumer part of the producer-consumer pattern.